FIT 2 the T ™

-Fit 2 the T was developed by Tara Newbigging a graduate from Laurentian University of Sudbury Ontario.
+Fit 2 the T™ was developed by Tara Newbigging a graduate from Laurentian University of Sudbury Ontario.
 Tara graduated in 2007 with an Honors Bachelor of Physical Health and Education degree with her major in Health Promotion.
-She is certified in kinesiology, personal training, fitness instruction, sport balance training, Zumba Dance Instruction, and is a wellness consultant and Pro fitness model.
-Tara has been working in the fitness and health industry for over eight years.
+She is certified in personal training, group fitness instruction, sport balance training, and has completed her 200H RYT.
+Tara has been working in the fitness and health industry for over 10 years.
 She has worked for Johnson and Johnson McNeil Consumer healthcare and Microsoft Canada as a wellness and fitness consultant.

 Tara does corporate outreach presentations as well as education seminars for various audiences.
 Some Fortune 500 companies Tara has presented for are 3M Canada, Libro Financial, Microsoft Canada, McNeil Consumer Healthcare as well as The Athletic Clubs of London, Guelph, and Brantford Ontario and St. Josephs hospital in Guelph Ontario.

-Tara moved to Yellowknife NT, in June of 2008 and successfully started Fit 2 the T. She has helped many individuals achieve personal fitness fitness goals by working with many clients one-on-one doing personal Training and nutrition consulting.
+Tara moved to Yellowknife NT, in June of 2008 and successfully started Fit 2 the T. She has helped many individuals achieve personal fitness f goals by working with many clients one-on-one doing personal Training as well as group fitness and private consulting.

 “Those who believe they can are right, and so are those who believe they can’t.”